fico-xpress/mosel/packages/jobqueue/README.md

 * from the command line: `mosel mainjq`
 * with Xpress Workbench: open the file `mainjq.mos` in the Workbench workspace and select `Run mainjq.mos` from the workspace menu

+A second set of test files extends the test model *mainjq.mos* with an HTTP server that captures HTTP messages sent by submodels while they are executing.
+It can be run after generation of the jobqueue package in the same way as *mainjq.mos*:
+* from the command line: `mosel mainjqsrv`
+* with Xpress Workbench: open the file `mainjqsrv.mos` in the Workbench workspace and select `Run mainjqsrv.mos` from the workspace menu

 ## Legal

 See source code files for copyright notices.